akd15102091/MERN_Project/README.md

 # MERN_Project

-This is an intermediate level MERN stack project which demonstrates how we can use MongoDB database to store data, How we can connect front to backend and many more....
+This is an intermediate level MERN stack project which demonstrates how we can use MongoDB database to store data, How we can connect frontend to backend, how we can secure passwords, how we can authenticate user for secret pages and many more....

 MERN - MongoDB Express.js React.js Node.js